Zombiegeddon

 Zombiegeddon is a 2003 American horror comedy film directed by Chris Watson.
 It stars Ari Bavel, Paul Darrigo, Felissa Rose, Edwin Neal, Linnea Quigley, Tom Savini, and Uwe Boll.
 It was distributed by Troma Entertainment, It was released to DVD on July 11, 2006.

-Synopsis
+Plot

 Satan has created a human-like race called zombies.
 When the zombies begin taking over the world, dirty cops Jeff and Cage find themselves in the unenviable position of stopping them before it's too late.
 Jeff soon learns that he alone has the power to defeat them if he's up to the task.
 As the body count piles up and internal affairs officers investigate Jeff and Cage for their prior wrongdoings, time is running out.